shenxiyou/MeshDGP/Readme.md

 7. We also provides a series of book to support and explain the algorithms and implementations in MeshDGP.

+8. Primilary link and interface to Matlab, Maya, Wolfram mathematica.

 8. Any question,Please email to graphicsresearch@qq.com

 ## Textbook